openfl/OpenFLDevelopersGuide/touch-multitouch-and-gesture-input/README.md

 Events

-ActionScript manages touch input events with event listeners and event handlers as it does other events.
+Haxe manages touch input events with event listeners and event handlers as it does other events.
 However, touch input event handling also must take into account:

 • A touch can be interpreted in several ways by the device or operating system, either as a sequence of touches or, collectively, as a gesture.